 My mom has always believed in me, and usually more than I even believe in myself.
-It’s this trust that she has in my abilities and skills that helps me to reach for things that seem beyond me.
+It’s this trust that she has in my abilities and skills as a woman in business that helps me to reach for things that seem beyond me.
 While she never pushes me to go for more, she supports whatever I do.
-I’m blessed to have gone through life having the BIGGEST cheerleader.
+I’m blessed to have gone through life having her as my BIGGEST cheerleader.

-I often think about how hard that must have been, but if she could do that then I can be on the other side of Canada and live my dream here.
+I often think about how hard that must have been, but if she was able to do that back then, I know I can be here, on the other side of Canada, and also live my dream.

 Then she gave me a gift, a key.
 But when I went to take it from her, it disappeared.
 She said, “You’re the key.
 The key to unlock the greatness in others.”
 This one statement has fueled a lot of my decisions and strongly impacted how I create my life.
 For that I’m grateful.

 So to you reading this, to Emily and to all the amazing women out there – what inspires you?
 Who inspires you?
+Who are the women in business that you admire?
 And are you even consciously creating your own life?
 I’d love to know.